richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- max iterations isn't capping 1E4
+- SIFT blobs seem not in all avail places

+- explore SIFT 'curves'

+- put all feature types into same pipeline

 ---- TYPES OF MATCHES:
 	- corners
 		: corners (point) ; SIFT OR gradient => (angle) ; assume => (size)